-2. A document (free format) on the 3 attributes: user convenience, affordability and fuel availability which details how the stove complies with the requirements at a specified tier.
+- A document, in the form of your choice, on the user convenience, affordability and fuel availability.
+Please include how the stove meets the requirements at a specific tier.

 Tier 1, 2 and individual systems 3

 For products rated at tiers 1, 2 and individual systems rated at tier 3:

 - If VeraSol has tested your product, please provide us with a link to the specification page on the VeraSol website.
 Please include this link in your project proposal in chapter 3.6.2;